Loe-zou/trgn_assignment3/README.md

 ## Usage
 python3 extract_phonenum.py mytextfile.txt
 ## Description
-Extracts phone number from a specific text called ==mytextfile.txt== and prints the formated phone number The phone number is reformatted as
+Extracts phone number from a specific text called *mytextfile.txt* and prints the formated phone number The phone number is reformatted as
 ## Known Issues
 1.Can't distinguish the number